 “They look a lot better dressed up than dressed down,” says Carter.
 “You can wear them around the house with your track pants but they also look really good with a chino or a skirt.”

-In about a month Bertie will also launch a personal monogramming service, so you can add a personal touch to your pair.
+There's also a personal monogramming service, so you can add a personal touch to your pair.